 ‘Tis the Season When It’s Hard to Stay Sober’

-When the holiday season rolled around in my first year of recovery, I was bouncing off the walls as I dealt with both the physical and mental aspects of withdrawal.
+When the holiday season rolled around in my first year of recovery, I was bouncing off the walls, trying my best to deal with both the physical and mental aspects of complete withdrawal.
 Even though my journey had begun in mid-July, I was still as raw and tender as a biker with road rash.
-I had already slipped and had a beer in the second week of October; but that turned out to be a good thing for me, as it showed me that even though I thought I had to have a drink, I realized that the drink wasn’t going to make me feel any better — inside or out.
+I had already slipped and had a beer in the second week of October; but that turned out to be a good thing for me, as it showed me that even though I thought I had to have a drink, I knew that drinking wasn’t going to make me feel any better — inside or out.
 But that still didn’t remove the mental obsession that seemingly increased exponentially during the holiday season.
 It also didn’t help that I was beginning to work on my fourth step at the same time.

 My wise and 'well-seasoned-in-recovery' sponsor suggested that I set aside working on my fourth step until after the holidays, and that helped some.
 He also suggested that I attend as many meetings as possible, which also helped.
 I also buried myself in service work at the club where my home-group met.
 By staying busy and focused on simply staying clean and sober, I was able to get through the holidays with some sanity and a feeling of accomplishment.
 It was a major milestone for me, for sure.

 Some of the best meetings take place before and after the regular meetings.
 Opening up and talking with others in recovery – regardless how long they have been clean and sober – can sometimes be more helpful than a regular meeting.
 By talking with others who were as fresh in recovery as I was, it helped me to realize that I was not the only one who felt the way I did.
 By talking with those who had more sobriety than myself, I learned how they faced their struggles and temptations in early recovery.